HPU hosts blues blowout at Crossroads

 HPU BLUES BENEFIT CONCERT

-Featuring Delbert McClinton, Marcia Hall, Johnny Nicholas and Hell Bent with Cindy Cashdollar
+Featuring Delbert McClinton, Marcia Ball, Johnny Nicholas and Hell Bent with Cindy Cashdollar

 » Where: Crossroads at Hawaiian Brian’s, 1680 Kapiolani Blvd.